jannefi/vasco/WORKFLOW.md

 ---

-### Step 4: Downstream Analysis (from Parquet)
-- All further analysis, matching, and reporting should use the partitioned Parquet dataset at `./data/local-cats/_master_optical_parquet/`.
-- If a CSV export is ever needed, it can be generated from Parquet using a utility script or Pandas/Arrow.

----

-### **Post-Pipeline Step 5: Compare VASCO Results to External Catalogue (Optional, Per-Catalogue)**
-- **Script:**
-  `./scripts/compare_vasco_vs_optical.py --vasco ./data/vasco-cats/vanish_neowise_1765546031.csv --radius-arcsec 2.0 --bin-deg 5 --chunk-size 20000 --out-dir data/local-cats/out/v3_match --write-chunks`
-- **Purpose:**
-  Compares a science catalogue (e.g., NEOWISE vanishing sources) to the master optical catalogue, finding matches and unmatched sources.
-- **Output:**
-  Chunked CSVs and summary in `data/local-cats/out/v3_match/`

----

 ### Best Practices & Notes
 - **Memory efficiency:** The pipeline never loads all detections into RAM at once; each tile is processed independently and written incrementally.
 - **Scalability:** Parquet partitions allow efficient querying, filtering, and joining for very large datasets.